mbenatti/github_tags/README.md

 # GithubTags

+Pull GithHub repositories and group by Tags

 ## Warning

 Make sure that your IP are not rate-limited (https://developer.github.com/v3/#rate-limiting), otherwise you can't run the project properly

 ## Context

-Github provides a lot a feature to "star" a project, but its not possible to group them or add tags
+Github provides a feature to "star" a project, but its not possible to group them or add tags

 ### The project